AI Workshop: learn to build apps with AI →

 spawn('ls', ['-lh', 'test'])

 In this case you run the ls command with 2 options: -lh and test.
-This results in the command ls -lh test, which (given that the test file exists in the same folder you run this command in), results in the details about the file:
+This results in the command ls -lh test, which (if the test file exists in the directory you run the script from) results in the details about the file:

 -rw-r--r-- 1 flaviocopes staff 6B Sep 25 09:57 test